3 Dead In Amador County Suspected DUI Crash; Driver Survives

 AMADOR COUNTY (CBS13) – A deadly DUI crash in the California foothills killed three people, and the only survivor is the alleged drunk driver.

-The crash happened Monday night on Highway 88 near Ione in Amador County.READ MORE: Pride Industries Gets Support From High-Profile Figures After Sac International Airport Considers Firing Group
+The crash happened Monday night on Highway 88 near Ione in Amador County.READ MORE: California COVID-19 Vaccine Lottery $1.5 Million Winners To Be Selected On Tuesday

-Police say a Stockton man was trying to get away from a CHP officer when he crossed the double-yellow line and slammed head-on into another car.READ MORE: Citrus Heights Resident Describes Being Visited By Mountain Lion
+Police say a Stockton man was trying to get away from a CHP officer when he crossed the double-yellow line and slammed head-on into another car.READ MORE: Fourth Stimulus Check: Will You Get Another Relief Payment?

 His passenger, along with both people inside the other car, were killed.